-You might have adopted a new puppy who’s a little more energetic than you expected.
+Have you adopted a new puppy that's a little more energetic than you expected?
 The good news is the puppy stage doesn’t last forever, and it’s the perfect time to train your dog to act smart, be obedient, and stay attentive.
-We’ll review some best practices for disciplining your dog and some things to avoid.
-So hang in there, and let’s get started.
+While training should involve positive reinforcement, there are times when you’ll need to discipline your dog.

-Don’t accidentally praise bad behavior
+- Don’t accidentally praise bad behavior

 We know every dog is adorable, but don’t cave in!
 When your dog does something bad and they seem to get sad when you discipline them, don’t be affectionate or give them a treat.
 This also ties in with being consistent.